AdamSalyers/Music-Library/README.md

-**This is an implementation of the create playlist function and the add too queue function, all the songs are stored in a Trie array then taken individually to a priority queue and a group of arrays.
-These of course only contain pointers to the songs the songs themselves are stored individually in the Trie.**
+**This is an implementation of the create playlist function and the add too queue function, all the songs are stored in a Trie array then pointers in a priority queue and arrays point to the song.**